HersheyTaichou/CodeBible/content/Office 365/2 Tenant/Forward & Rules.md

-# Get All Forwards and Rules
+---
+title: Find Mailbox Forwards
+description: Find email forwards either through rules or a setting on the mailbox.
+---
 The following scripts will generate reports on any forward in place on a mailbox or setup via a rule in the mailbox.

 ## Prerequisites

-Before running either of these scripts, you will need to connect to [Exchange Online](../1%20Global/ExchangeOnlineManagement.md)
+Before running either of these scripts, you will need to connect to the [[ExchangeOnlineManagement|Exchange Online PowerShell Module]]

 ## Commands